Click on the image links to see what our graduates are doing now.

 Rebecca Cheney Hendricks ’91 (painting/printmaking), accepted into M.F.
 A. program, Washington University, traveled in New Zealand and Australia to study Maori tattoos

-Laura Wilson Larkin ’91 (painting/printmaking), Graduate School, University of Texas, Library Sciences, Book Conservation
+Laura Wilson Larkin ’91 (painting/printmaking), Masters in Library Science, University of Texas, Library Sciences, Book Conservation.
+Currently Lake Conservator for Special Collections, working with rare books, Harvard University Library.

 Keith Guehring ’91 (painting/printmaking), M.Ed., University of Houston, (94), currently teaching art and computer graphics in Houston, practicing artist